 - 2.1.
 The Applicant has submitted the copy of application in Form GST ARA 01 and also submitted a copy of challan evidencing payment of application fees of Rs.5,000/- each under sub-rule (1) of Rule 104 of CGST Rules 2017 and SGST Rules 2017. - 2.2.
-The Applicant submitted that they are providing best hostel facilities to college female students and also to working women as most of the students and working people travel far and wide from their remote villages.
-The total charges collected for boarding and lodging per student or per inmate is Rs.
-6500/- per month.
-They provide single room occupation, or double room sharing or dormitory style of accommodation and rates vary accordingly. - 2.3.
-The Applicant's interpretation of law/facts in respect of the questions raised, they submitted the following that-
+The Applicant submitted that they have taken the premises on rent and they further let it out for college female students and working women as hostel accommodation, as since most of the students and working people travel far and wide from their remote villages.
+The applicant herein also provides food as part of hostel services at nominal rates.
+But, the choice is given to the inmates to opt for lodging or for boarding and lodging.
+The Applicant has its own in-house kitchen facilities with their own staff, to provide homely, tasty and healthy food for the inmates.
+The total charges collected for lodging ranges between Rs.
+65/- per day to Rs.
+70/- per day.
+Thus, the monthly tariff per student or per inmate ranges between Rs.
+1,950/- to Rs.
+2,100/- per month per inmate.
+They provide single room occupation, or double room sharing, or dormitory style of accommodation and rates vary accordingly.

-- They have licence to run the residential hostel for boarding and lodging under Section 5 of the Tamilnadu Hostels and Home for women and children (Regulation Act 2014) [hereinafter referred to as the "Hostel Regulation Act"]. - For Section-2 (c) of the 'Hostels Regulation Act' defines "Hostel" or "Lodging House" to mean 'a building in which accommodation is provided for women or children or both either with boarding or not.'
-The term 'Home for Women & Children" is defined in section-2 (d) to mean 'an institution, by whatever name called, established or maintained or intended to be established or maintained for the reception, care, protection for welfare of women or children or both'; On the other hand, the term 'residential hotel' is defined in section-2 (14) of the Tamilnadu Shops & Establishments Act, 1947 to mean 'any premises in which business is carried on bonafide for the supply of dwelling accommodation and meals on payment of a sum of money to a traveller or any member of the public or class of the public'; Thus, the 'hostel' accommodation which falls within the purview of the 'Hostels Regulation Act' cannot be equated with that of a 'hotel accommodation which falls within the realm of Tamilnadu Shops & Establishments Act, 1947 by any stretch of imagination. - Under the erstwhile Service Tax regime, the 'services by way of renting of residential dwelling for use as residence' was included in the negative list under clause (m) of Section-66D of the Finance Act 1994.
-Similarly, no VAT was leviable for supplying food to inmates, being an incidental activity to the activity of accommodation and relied on the Hon'ble Andhra Pradesh High Court decision in the case of Bharatiya Vidya Bhavan's Residential Public School v.
-State of Andhra Pradesh. - Under the Exemption Notifications above mentioned, Entry No. 12 of Exemption Notification No. 12/2017-Central Tax (Rate) dated 28.06.2017 [ similar entry: Entry 13 of Exemption Notification No.9/2017- Integrated Tax-Rate dated 28.06.2017] reads as follows:
+- 2.3.
+In their interpretation of law/facts in respect of the questions raised, the Applicant submitted that- - They have licence to run the residential hostel for boarding and lodging under Section 5 of the Tamil Nadu Hostels and Home for Women and Children (Regulation) Act, 2014 [hereinafter referred to as the "Hostel Regulation Act"]. - For Section-2 (e) of the 'Hostels Regulation Act' defines "Hostel" or "Lodging House" to mean 'a building in which accommodation is provided for women or children or both either with boarding or not.'
+The term 'Home for Women & Children" is defined in section-2 (d) to mean 'an institution, by whatever name called, established or maintained or intended to be established or maintained for the reception, care, protection for welfare of women or children or both'; On the other hand, the term 'residential hotel' is defined in Section -2 (14) of The Tamil Nadu Shops and Establishments Act, 1947 to mean 'any premises in which business is carried on bonafide for the supply of dwelling accommodation and meals on payment of a sum of money to a traveler or any member of the public or class of the public'; Thus, the 'hostel' accommodation which falls within the purview of the 'Hostels Regulation Act' cannot be equated with that of a 'hotel accommodation which falls within the realm of The Tamil Nadu Shops & Establishments Act, 1947 by any stretch of imagination. - ➤ Under the erstwhile Service Tax regime, the 'services by way of renting of residential dwelling for use as residence' was included in the negative list under S.No. (m) of Section-66D of the Finance Act 1994.
+Similarly, no VAT was leviable for supplying food to inmates, being an incidental activity to the activity of accommodation and reliance was also made on the Hon'ble Andhra Pradesh High Court decision in the case of Bharatiya Vidya Bhavan's Residential Public School v.
+State of Andhra Pradesh. - Vunder the Exemption Notification, Entry No. 12 of Exemption Notification No. 12/2017-Central Tax (Rate) dated 28.06.2017 [similar entry 13 of

+Exemption Notification No.9/2017- Integrated Tax-Rate dated 28.06.2017 reads as follows: